-LUMP is the brand new project by the Grammy-nominated, Brit award-winning singer-songwriter Laura Marling and the founding member of Tunng and Throws, and a prolific, Mercury prize-winning producer Mike Lindsay.
+LUMP is the brand new project by the Grammy-nominated, Brit award-winning singer-songwriter Laura Marling and the founding member of Tunng and Throws, Mercury prize-winning producer Mike Lindsay.

 The project was born of good timing and predestined compatibility: beginning one night in June 2016, when the duo were introduced after her show supporting Neil Young in London.
 They discovered they had both long been admirers of each others work, and Lindsay quickly invited Marling into his world - a project in need of a vocalist - inspired by early-20th-century Surrealism and the absurdist poetry of Edward Lear and Ivor Cutler.
 They slice through the apparent emptiness of contemporary life.
 Her resulting creation is a bizarre but compelling narrative about the commodification of curated public personas, the mundane absurdity of individualism, and the lengths we go to escape our own meaninglessness.

 The collaborative debut self titled album, 'LUMP' was released on June 1 via Dead Oceans, accompanied by live shows throughout the summer.

 Now Mike Lindsay and Laura Marling will bring LUMP to London's Garage this November.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Upcoming LUMP Tour Dates & Concerts

 Oops, LUMP doesn't currently have any events scheduled.
 Get an ALERT when new shows are announced near you!

 We don't know of any LUMP tour dates, events or tickets at the current time.
 If you'd like to be kept informed when new LUMP shows are announced, please set up a tour alert above or you can sign up for our FREE tour newsletter here.

 Fri 15th Jun 2018

 Photo: Mathew Parri & Esteban Diacono